tjardoo/openai-chat/README.md

 ## Introduction

-OpenAI Chat is a web application hat allows you to interact with the [OpenAI API](https://beta.openai.com/).
+OpenAI Chat is a web application that allows you to interact with the [OpenAI API](https://beta.openai.com/).
 The application is build in [Rust](https://www.rust-lang.org/) and [Vue](https://vuejs.org/).
-The history of the chat is stored in a [MySQL](https://www.mysql.com/) database.
+The chat history is stored in a [MySQL](https://www.mysql.com/) database.

-You can easily start a new chat or continue an existing chat via the sidebar.
-You can choose the engine (model) and the temperature for each chat individually.
+You can easily start a new chat or continue an existing chat via the links in the sidebar.
+You can choose the engine (model) for each chat individually.
 When a code snippet is detected, it will automatically be highlighted using [Highlight.js](https://highlightjs.org/).

-With each new message you send, the tokens used are increasing.
-This is visible on the right-hand side of the timestamp of each message that you send.
-Each new message will contain all previous messages of this chat and therefore the tokens used will increase.
+Each new message will contain all previous messages of the chat - therefore the tokens used increases each time you send a new message.
+This is visible on the right-side of the timestamp below the message.

 ![Screenshot](docs/screenshot.png)